devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 **User**(Optional)
     flag: --user
-    value: GitHub-username (Default is 'devonfw-tutorials') **Branch**(Optional)
+    value: GitHub-username (Default is 'devonfw-tutorials')

+You can use a forked workspace-repository, if you add the username as argument.

+**Branch**(Optional)
     flag: --branch
     value: the working branch (Default is its default-branch)

-You can use a forked workspace-repository, if you add the user-name as argument.
 You can use a different branch, if you add the working branch as argument

 buildRun.sh --user [username] --branch [branch]